Taker, Austin, Rhodes, and more

 Rhodes leaves AEW

-In a surprising announcement Tuesday morning, Cody and Brandi Rhodes announced they were done with AEW, and Tony Khan put out a statement through AEW thanking them for their time with the company.
+In a surprising announcement on the morning of Feb.
+15, Cody and Brandi Rhodes announced they were done with AEW, and Tony Khan put out a statement through AEW thanking them for their time with the company.

 Rhodes can be looked at as one of the most important, if not the most important, people who got AEW going.